top of page

 Chef Sanjai’s journey into Ayurvedic cooking began at home, alongside his life partner, Acharya Shunya, a master teacher of Ayurveda.
 What began as a love for flavorful food became a life calling: preserving, teaching, and sharing authentic Ayurvedic cuisine as a healing tradition.

 Ayurveda teaches that when diet is aligned, medicine is often unnecessary, and when diet is neglected, medicine alone cannot restore balance.
-Living in a home shaped by Ayurvedic principles awakened my own fascination with this ancient culinary tradition.
-I began studying classical Ayurvedic source texts in Sanskrit, some dating back over two thousand years.
-Within them I discovered a vast treasury of knowledge: healing spices, seasonal food wisdom, principles of mindful cooking, and recipes designed not only to nourish the body, but also to uplift the mind and spirit.
+Inspired by this wisdom, I studied classical Ayurvedic source texts in Sanskrit and discovered a vast treasury of knowledge: healing spices, seasonal food guidance, mindful cooking, and recipes meant to nourish body, mind, and spirit.

 bottom of page